GabrielCachadina/Ansible_Playbooks/README.md

 ### SetUp_MachineLearningServer.yml

-After installing the security patch, it install a container running Jupyter notebook and another running Tensorboard.
+After installing the security patch, it installs a container running Jupyter notebook and another running Tensorboard.
 Note that Tensorboard must run the minimum requirements to run.
-The default toke I setup for Jupyterlab is `token`.
+The default token I setup for Jupyterlab is `token`.

 ### SetUp_PrintingServer.yml